IT trainers design and deliver training courses in information technology both in person and online

 Responsibilities

-As an IT trainer, you'll need to:
+However, as an IT trainer, you'll typically need to:

-• design training programmes appropriate to the skills needed
+• design training programmes appropriate to the skills needed - this can be at beginner, intermediate or advanced level

 • ensure that the learning environment and resources support learner needs